Welcome to the chaplaincy and spiritual wellbeing page.

 - Decorate a pebble - pick up a pebble from the ground, and decorate it with acrylic paint, or even just pens - use images that remind you of your self worth, your value as a human being, and keep it on your desk as a reminder, or put it in your pocket so the weight and shape of it is always with you.
 You could also make one for a friend.

-- Go for a walk - a series of walks will be advertised soon on the welfare hub, with maps and photos if you'd like to do them on your own.
+- Go for a walk - there are some walking routes, of varying lengths, on the welfare hub, with maps and photos if you'd like to do them on your own.
 You can make a walk into something spiritual by taking time to breathe, pay attention to the wonder of creation around you, pause and ask a blessing on the people you pass, and reflect on your own spiritual journey as you undertake a physical journey.
 Once conditions allow, the Chaplain will advertise the termly 'Long Walk' to Ely (18 miles, and you'll need decent boots, but it is flat!), which ends with the option to go into the Cathedral and let Evensong wash over you.

 - Get your hands dirty - get some pot plants (perhaps from the freshers' welfare plant sale) and nurture them.
 Maybe even join the College gardening club, which has its own allotment.
 Getting mud on your hands, and having the satisfaction of growing things you can eat, is wonderful for physical and spiritual wellbeing.